advocations/skype/Skype/WebSDK/docs/troubleshooting/gatheringLogs/GatherLogs.md

 Depending on the type of issue you're facing, there are different logs which may be relevant to you.

 For all issues regarding the SDK, the best place to start is with the [browser console logs](./Logs-Console.md).
-Another usefull source of logs is an [Internet traffic trace](./Logs-WebTraffic.md).
+Another useful source of logs is an [Internet traffic trace](./Logs-WebTraffic.md).
 You can get this trace by using a web debugging proxy such as [Fiddler](http://www.telerik.com/fiddler) or [Charles](https://www.charlesproxy.com/).

 If you cannot resolve your issue by looking at either of these logs or reviewing the appropriate [reference documentation](../../GeneralReference.md), you should submit an error report.